-Volunteers really do make the world go round, and in the case of Blue Light, we simply couldn’t do our events and programs without the invaluable help and contribution of our amazing volunteers.
+Volunteers do make the world go round, and in the case of Blue Light Victoria, we simply couldn’t do our events and programs without the invaluable help and contribution of our amazing volunteers.

-- Community – The experience of helping others provides meaning, a sense of self-worth and inclusion.
+- Community – The experience of helping others provides meaning, a sense of self-worth and inclusion; and

 - Skill Building – Did you know over 85% of HR Managers look for volunteering on CVs?
 Learn new skills and get ahead in the job market.

 Sometimes people ‘fall into’ volunteering, but sometimes people make a conscious decision to volunteer and then face the challenge of how to start.

 - Decide that you want to contribute to your community by helping in the not-for-profit